Charity of the Year

 If you choose Autism NI as Charity of the year, we can help with:

-- Widely recognised in the press and media through positive PR and publicity opportunities, we will endeavour to acknowledge your support on our Autism NI website, social media and newsletters.
+- Widely recognised in the press and media through positive PR and publicity opportunities, we will endeavor to acknowledge your support on our Autism NI website, social media and newsletters.

 - Posters, leaflets and merchandise tailored to your company/event.